 Green tea is an interesting beverage, containing both stimulating (caffeine) and calming properties.
-In an animal model of diabetes, green tea consumption increased heart rate variability (among other cardiometabolic biomarkers).
-If you hate green tea, no worries.
-One of the active compounds found in green tea, L-theanine, has also been shown to increase HRV.
-That’s actually a big reason why I include L-theanine in Primal Calm – for its ability to reduce sympathetic nervous system activity.
+In an animal model of diabetes, green tea consumption increased heart rate variability (among other cardiometabolic biomarkers).3 If you hate green tea, no worries.
+One of the active compounds found in green tea, L-theanine, has also been shown to increase HRV.4 That’s actually a big reason why I include L-theanine in Adaptogenic Calm—for its ability to reduce sympathetic nervous system activity.

 Try active commuting unless it’s through an area of high pollution.

-Although it didn’t measure HRV directly, one paper found that active commuting increased resilience to stress and reduced stress reactivity – two indices that generally correlate with higher HRV.
+Although it didn’t measure HRV directly, one paper found that active commuting (walking in this case) increased resilience to stress and reduced stress reactivity8—two indices that generally correlate with higher HRV.
 However, active commuting amidst high pollution might be counterproductive.
 Air particulate exposure is bad enough for your health and HRV, but it gets worse when you add in running or cycling.
-Active commuters who commute through high pollution areas breathe in more air particulates and see greater reductions in HRV.
+Active commuters who commute through high-pollution areas breathe in more air particulates and see greater reductions in HRV.9

 Find a job that gives you enough reward for the work you put into it.

-If you search the literature for heart rate variability and meditation, you get the distinct impression that as with yoga, nearly every type of meditation practice has the potential to increase HRV.
-Vipassana (mindfulness meditation), zen, and pranic meditation all work.
-I’ve never had much success with meditating myself – guided meditation podcasts/Youtube videos worked better than trying to sit on my own – but it clearly works for many people.
+If you search the literature for heart rate variability andmeditation, you get the distinct impression that as with yoga, nearly every type of meditation practice has the potential to increase HRV.
+Vipassana (mindfulness meditation),21 zen,22 and pranic meditation23 all work.
+I’ve never had much success with meditating myself—guided meditation podcasts/Youtube videos worked better than trying to sit on my own—but it clearly works for many people.

 Block the left nostril using your ring and pinky fingers and inhale through your right nostril.

-Block the right nostril with your thumb and exhale through your left nostril.
+Block the right nostril with your thumb, open up your left nostril, and exhale.

 Inhale through your left nostril, keeping the right nostril blocked.

-Studies show that alternate nostril breathing can increase HRV.
+Studies show that alternate nostril breathing can increase HRV.28

 Go for a walk in nature.

-The Japanese therapy known as “forest bathing,” which involves taking a short, leisurely visit to the forest, increases HRV and reduces stress.
-Since all trees (and plant matter in general) give off the volatile organic compounds thought to be responsible for the benefits, any nature setting should do the trick.
+The Japanese therapy known as “forest bathing,” which involves taking a short, leisurely visit to the forest,increases HRV and reduces stress.29 Since all trees (and plant matter in general) give off the volatile organic compounds thought to be responsible for the benefits, any nature setting should do the trick.

 Okay, that’s it for today, folks.
 With any luck, everyone will find something new and useful to implement into their life.
 Even if you’re not into the HRV stuff, most of these recommendations have the added benefit of simply being pleasant and good for overall quality of life.